Henry M. Beachell and

 UNITED STATES, INDIA

-Three decades later, that and future advances in rice breeding made by Dr. Beachell and fellow research colleague, Dr. Gurdev Singh Khush, won both men the 1996 World Food Prize for their contributions to ensuring that growing populations in Asia and around the world would be supported by sufficient food supplies.
+The 1996 World Food Prize was awarded to Dr. Henry M Beachell and Dr. Gurdev Singh Kush for their advances in rice breeding, which contributed to ensuring that growing populations in Asia and around the world would be supported by sufficient food supplies.

 That plant, the hybrid product of a cross between a short, stiff-strawed variety from Taiwan and a taller, pest-resistant variety from Indonesia, was tagged IR8.
 The variety – responsive to fertilizers, markedly more resistant to pests, and structurally suited for bearing heavier grain mass – later became better known worldwide as “miracle rice.”
 In test plots across Asia, it more than doubled the 1 or 2 ton per hectare yields of traditional rice varieties, in some places setting records ranging from 6 to 10 tons per hectare.
 With good management on irrigated land, the average Asian rice farmer using IR8 would produce four or five tons per hectare.